Chiazokam/KudiTrack/README.md

   Install the following in your virtual environment:
 	i.
 Flask (pip install flask)
+	ii. mysql-connector (pip install mysql-connector) iii. wtforms (pip install wtforms)

+d.
+Move into the folder that was cloned

+      i. cd into Flask_Maria and run the db_create.py file

+    > python db_create.py

       ii.
-Pymongo (pip install pymongo)

-d.
-Move into the folder that was cloned and run the python Script
+Go back to the parent folder and run the main_app.py file

     > python main_app.py